 Freshwater utilizes a hedging strategy that covers 80% of foreign exchange exposure.
-Freshwater does not hedge 100% of foreign exchange exposure because fish deliveries may not meet volume forecasts, resulting in potential overexposure to receivables risk.
+Freshwater does not hedge 100% of foreign exchange exposure given the volatility of deliveries in a wild-caught fishery.

 LACK OF ECO CERTIFICATION

 Increasingly, customers are requiring proof of sustainable harvesting for fish being supplied by FFMC.
 Without eco-certification, reduced customer demand could occur.